csps-efpc/csps-llm/README.md

 ```
 python app.py
 ```
-and then browse to `http://localhost:5000/static/index.html`.
+on the first invocation, it'll download about 4GB of model.
+You can then browse to `http://localhost:5000/static/index.html`.

 ### Going fast